opensearch-project/data-prepper/data-prepper-plugins/http-source/README.md

 - `successRequests`: measures total number of requests successfully processed by HTTP source plugin.
 - `badRequests`: measures total number of requests with invalid content type or format processed by HTTP source plugin.
 - `requestTimeouts`: measures total number of requests that time out in the HTTP source server.
+- `requestsTooLarge`: measures total number of requests of which the events size in the content is larger than the buffer capacity.

 ### Timer
 - `requestProcessDuration`: measures latency of requests processed by the HTTP source plugin in seconds.